zopsicle/snowflake/snowflake-manual/how-snowflake-works.rst

 An input can be a static file or an output of another action (a *dependency*).
 By interpreting dependencies as edges, any collection of actions forms a graph.
-Topologically sorting this action graph gives an order in which the actions can be performed.
+Topologically sorting this action graph gives an order in which the actions can be built.

-Before an action can be performed, all of its inputs must exist.
+Before an action can be built, all of its inputs must exist.
 That is, any static file inputs must already exist, which is the responsibility of the programmer;
 and any dependency inputs must already be built, which happens automatically by the build system.
+Then, the action is *performed*, which means running its procedure.
 After an action was performed, it is inserted into the action cache, and any outputs it produced are inserted into the output cache.
+Only after successful insertion to the caches, an action is considered *built*.

 A rule is essentially a macro that expands to a collection of actions.
 As such, the rule system is not fundamental to the workings of Snowflake.